-SBI maxgain is a type of home loan account that helps you park your extra money to save home loan interest.
-In banking terms, this is overdraft account (OD account).
+SBI Maxgain is a type of home loan account that helps you park your extra money to save home loan interest.
+In banking terms, this is an overdraft account (OD account).

 SBI transfers money to Maxgain account immediately after your home loan has been sanctioned.

 A cheque is drawn by SBI bank from your Maxgain overdraft account in favor of the builder.

 You will have to submit the developer’s demand letter to the bank to get this cheque.
 This process is called disbursement of a loan.the